 Conclusion

-The key theme of this webinar is that Snowpark adds the standard software development requirements as set out in the DevOps, CI/CD, and #TrueDataOps philosophies.
+The key theme of this webinar is that Snowpark adds the standard software development requirements set out in the DevOps, CI/CD, and #TrueDataOps philosophies.
 Because our DataOps for Snowflake platform’s foundations are based on these paradigms, all this functionality is native to our platform.

 Thus, the DataOps/Snowpark integration cycle is as follows: